BR88C/fairport-robotics-electronics-wiki/docs/about.md

+# About

+This website is hosted and managed by Bryce Roethel.
+If you are ever unable to access this website, contact me in Teams or at br88c@badfirmware.com.
+Thank you!

-# Make Changes to this Wiki
+### Make Changes to this Wiki

 > You want to make changes.
 How do you do that?